-All forms of exercise belong to mitochondrial green zone.
+All forms of exercise belong to a mitochondrial green zone.
 Intensity has the biggest effect on mitochondrial respiration.
 Marathon wears and tears.
 High-intensity interval training cleans and boosts.

 Gung-ho Method: Warm up for three minutes on a bike, treadmill or jogging trail.
 Then rip it apart (max performance) for 30 seconds.
 Slow down for 90 seconds.
 Repeat the cycle eight times.
 Cool down for two minutes.
-The 20 minutes you spend on this protocol increases your HGH(human growth hormone) sevenfold, improves mitochondrial function, and lowers risk of heart disease.
+The 20 minutes you spend on this protocol increases your HGH(human growth hormone) sevenfold, improves mitochondrial function, and lowers the risk of heart disease.
 Start with once a week, then twice.

 Mature Alternative: Take a long walk in nature.
 Does the same thing.